Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/02-data-management&setup.md

 Despite DESeq2’s extensive functionality, it may not be the best choice for all experimental designs, for example, analysis of time course experiments, or other designs where multiple data points are collected from the same subject/individual.

-The figure below provides an outline of the major setps in a standard DE analysis with DESeq2, and highlights key functions used at each step.
+The figure below provides an outline of the major steps in a standard DE analysis with DESeq2, and highlights key functions used at each step.

 ![](../figures/overview.png)